tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 managing automated *leader election* in a replica set.
-This functionality increases the fault tolerance of the systems built on the base of Tarantool and decreases dependency on the external tools for replica set management.
+This functionality increases the fault tolerance of the systems built on the base of Tarantool and decreases dependency on external tools for replica set management.

 To learn how to configure and monitor automated leader elections, check the :ref:`how-to guide <how-to-repl_leader_elect>`.